 And lastly I come to Learning Spanish Like Crazy.
 It’s one of the many courses designed to teach you Spanish, but the one thing it does an excellent job of is teaching you verb conjugations.
 Not through boring exercises, written drills and old-fashioned memorization, but through spoken Spanish using the listen and repeat approach to learning.

 Every dialog that introduces a new verb walks you through every single conjugation of the verb (except vosotros) while adding in a ton of vocabulary as well.
 This is how I really learned verb conjugations, through listen and repeat.
-There’s also level 2 and level 3 which combined walk you through all of the Spanish verb tenses.

 When all is said and done, I used a number of different resources, but I’ve yet to mention the resource that helped me the most.
 And best of all, it’s free.
 And if you ask me, it’s the most effective tool out there.
 What is this magical resource you ask?

 Yep, hit the streets and start flapping those gums.
 No other method is as fun or effective as talking to a real person.
-Using everything you’ve studied in real life conversations is what puts it all together, burning it into your memory and making you a Spanish speaker.
-If you don’t actually use what you learn there’s nothing out there that can help you.

 That’s it for today. ¡Ojala que les sirva!